obsidianmd/obsidian-help/en/Getting started/Use the mobile app.md

 ### Tab management

 The second icon to the right shows you how many tabs are currently open.
 The icon looks like a number in a box.
+For example, the icon below indicates there are two tabs open.

+<span class="mobile-navbar-tabs-action">2</span>
 When you tap it, you’ll be able to switch to any open tab.
 You can also open a new tab.

 ### Ribbon actions